magarpol/scripts/README.md

 ### Add NIS account
 This script add a NIS account.

+### Ansible user Cloud config
+This script creates ansible user in IONOX DCD and configures the network.

 ### APT Updates
 This script configures APT updates service in CheckMK